 Extended Investigation Units 3 and 4

-In Unit 3, students will develop the skills needed for construction and designing of research, explore the nature and purpose of research, identify a specific research question and develop critical thinking skills.
+In Unit 3, you will develop the skills needed for construction and designing of research, explore the nature and purpose of research, identify a specific research question and develop critical thinking skills.

 Who is it for?

-VCE Extended Investigation presents an opportunity for you to engage in inquiry-based learning, pursue an academic interest and focus on a problem for an extended period of time.
+If you enjoy working independently and you are self-motivated then you will find this subject gives you the opportunity to engage in inquiry-based learning, pursue an academic interest and focus on a problem for an extended period of time.
 As such, it requires a degree of passion, self-motivation and self-organisation to sustain and manage their research interest.

 This course aims to provide you with the skills needed for success at the tertiary level.
 The VCAA Study Design has been developed in consultation with various Australian universities and is intended to develop academic thinking and research skills.